nightkr/Sbtix/README.md

 buildInputs = [ jdk sbt git ] ++ buildInputs;
 ```

-Q: how to disable the generation of a `default.nix`?
+Q: How do I disable the generation of a `default.nix`?

 A: You have to add `generateComposition := false` to your `build.sbt`.

-Q: how to use a different type of SBT build in `default.nix`
+Q: How do I use a different type of SBT build in `default.nix`

 A: You can change the value of `compositionType` in your `build.sbt`.
-Allowed values are `program`, `library` and `project`.
+Allowed values are `program` and `library`.
 In the end the `sbtix.buildSbt{compositionType}` API in the nix expressions will be used.